Roasted Garlic Italian Couscous Salad

 This post may contain affiliate links.
 Please check our privacy and disclosure policy.

-A roasted garlic Italian Couscous Salad that’s light and refreshing!
-We’re roasting garlic and tomatoes and adding it to pearl couscous with an easy Italian dressing, fresh basil, olives, and fresh mozzarella.
+A Roasted Garlic Italian Couscous Salad that’s light and refreshing!
+We’re roasting garlic and tomatoes and adding them to pearl couscous with an easy Italian dressing, fresh basil, olives, and fresh mozzarella.
 The perfect spring side dish!

 The season of salads is upon us!

 And here’s another one to add to your list to make over and over again.
 My roasted garlic Italian couscous salad came about one evening when I was trying to clean the fridge and tie up all the loose ends in a neatly wrapped, meal prep friendly salad.

 Said, ‘loose ends’ happened to be around because someone I know went a little overboard in the produce aisle and cheese case at Costco and came back with what can only be described as the world’s largest log of fresh mozzarella and box of cherry tomatoes.